- Nog geen product review- no product review (yet)

 Offer Out of stock

 Including VAT.
-Shipping costs are calculated at checkout.
+Shipping costs will be calculated at checkout.

 Your performance

-The Indonesian cubeb is called the 'real cubeb' and originates from the island of Java.
+The Indonesian cubeb is called the 'real cubeb' and comes from the island of Java.
 It is called a tail or stem pepper because of the 'tail' on the pepper.
 Cubeb pepper is spicy, with a slightly bitter undertone, and is not as sharp as black pepper.

 Taste and smell